-It's always nice when we manage to save money on our utility bills, but you should know there’s a way to do it when you aren’t even home.
+It's always nice when we manage to save money on our utility bills, but it just so happens there’s a way to lower energy use, even when you're not even home.

 While at Home

-Pretty much whenever you're home, you want a nice range of pleasant temperatures.
-It's only natural to want your thermostat lower in the summer while you are in the house to appreciate the cool air.
+Pretty much whenever you're home, you want to enjoy a comfortable temperature.
+For the most part, you probably have your thermostat lower in the summer if you're indoors to appreciate the cool air.

-But in terms of energy efficiency, the best range for the summer is usually between 78 and 80 degrees Fahrenheit.
-With this adjustment, you can stay cool while still lowering your monthly energy bill.
+But the most energy-efficient temperatures for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+This way, you can stay cool while still keeping your energy bills low.

-For some homes, you can set the thermostat to higher temperatures like 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
-This way, your air conditioning won't have to work constantly to provide cooling for a bunch of empty rooms.
+Depending on the local climate or your home's location, you can set the thermostat to higher temperatures like 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning system isn't working around the clock to cool an empty house.

-When it comes to sleeping in the summer, you want a temperature that's nice and cool.
+For a full night's rest during summer weather, you want a nice cool temperature.
 You should try and keep things between 68-72 degrees Fahrenheit.
-There's less risk of getting too hot or too cold when you are trying to get some rest.
+This will keep you from getting too hot or too cold at some point overnight.

-- Install a smart thermostat: Trying a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and home environment.
-It'll take care of making changes while you are home or sleeping, before allowing it to warm up when the house is empty.
-With reliable brands like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.
+- Put in a smart thermostat: Trying a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and home environment.
+It'll take care of making changes while you are home or sleeping, while allowing it to warm up when no one is home.
+Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Temple/Belton home is an effortless way to set the correct temperature no matter where you are.

-- Replace current equipment with a newer HVAC system: Upgrading your HVAC system can save money in the long run.
-By investing in a more energy-efficient system, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
-Air conditioning installation in [siteinfo field="msa"] is only a phone call away, so don't hesitate to reach out to local pros like [siteinfo field="name"] who can set you up for success
+- Replace current equipment with a newer HVAC system: Upgrading your HVAC system is another great option for long-term energy savings.
+With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to heat and cool your home.
+Air conditioning installation in Temple/Belton is only a phone call away, so don't hesitate to reach out to local pros like Bell Air Conditioning Inc who can set you up for success.

-- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
-If you stay on top of cleaning key components like the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on the unit and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Temple/Belton can have a big impact on your monthly energy use.
+By regularly cleaning the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system run more efficiently.
+Higher energy efficiency will also reduce strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system's air filter saves money by improving airflow.
-When filters are old and less effective, air conditioners have to work harder, and the added strain may impact the system’s life span and lead to breakdowns.
+- Replace your air filter regularly: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
+When filters are clogged with dirt and debris, air conditioners have to work harder, and this greater strain could shorten the system’s life span and result in breakdowns.

-- Verify your attic has enough insulation: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should install at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+- Check your attic insulation: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Inspect your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
-Finding any leaks fast and sealing them can help with both these issues.
+- Check your air ducts: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can fix both of those problems.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot over time.
+- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+You should also check for any gaps around windows, doors and even outdoor fixtures.
+Taking the time to seal up any leaks now can help you save a lot in the long term.